YeOldeDragon/photoshop-scripts-for-skyrim/README.md

 You can change these values in `folder_parser.jsx` script.

 File categories are: `plant, grass, tree, LOD, cloth, impactdecal, rock and other`.
-You can change what are done to each file group in `batch_skyrim_textures_editor.jsx` script.
+You can change Photoshop actions that are applied on files in `batch_skyrim_textures_editor.jsx` script.

 I've uploaded these scripts here to give an example on how you can batch-edit .dds files using Photoshop and the Intel-Texture-Works-Plugin (.dds plugin for Photoshop).
 I've also uploaded a [Intel-Texture-Works-Plugin version](https://github.com/YeOldeDragon/Intel-Texture-Works-Plugin) that automatically uses my default file options when opening and saving .dds files.